Private student loans, however, are available to Extension students.

-You can use your Segal Education Award to enroll and directly pay UC Berkeley Extension for your course tuition fees and certificate registration and/or application fees.
+You can use your Segal Education Award to enroll and directly pay UC Berkeley Extension for your course tuition and fees.

 Complete the enrollment form, log on to the AmeriCorps website and request to transfer the course fee to UC Berkeley Extension.
-Print a copy or screenshot of the AmeriCorps voucher, attach it to your enrollment form and follow instructions on the form to enroll by mail or in person.
+Capture the screenshot of your AmeriCorps voucher, attach it to your enrollment form and follow instructions on the form and send to firstname.lastname@example.org.

 To Request a $150 Per-Course Textbook Allowance

 After you successfully complete your course(s), print and complete the textbook allowance form (PDF), log in to your My AmeriCorps website and request to transfer the textbook allowance amount to UC Berkeley Extension.
-Print a copy or screenshot of the AmeriCorps voucher and attach it to your form.
-Follow the instructions on the form to mail or fax.
-Once UC Berkeley Extension verifies that you have successfully completed your course(s), we will certify the funds with AmeriCorps.
-It may take up to 60 days to process a check payment to you.
+Save a copy or screenshot of the AmeriCorps voucher and attach it to your form and email to email@example.com.

 Please note that while UC Berkeley is a Title IV participant school, most UC Berkeley Extension continuing education programs are non-Title IV programs.
 Although Extension is eligible to accept AmeriCorps funds as the continuing education division of UC Berkeley, UC Berkeley Extension administrators are not permitted to sign Title IV in-school loan deferments.